jesusdz/Tools/README.md

 A couple of examples of tasks than can be automatized or improved by having a proper language reflection mechanism are data serialization or UI generation.

-## cparser.h

-Implementation of a basic C parser.
-For now it focuses on parsing type definitions.
-It's not complete at all but it allows populating a good amount of information about user type definitions (basic structs with trivial members, with nested structs inside, with fixed-length array members, pointer-type members, etc).
-It scans and parses a C text file and fills a C assembly object containing the parsed information.
-This information can then be inspected by client programs to discover type information about the code.

 ## reflex.cpp

-Application that reads a C header file, parses it (using the previously mentioned C parser), and outputs the C code needed to populate the RTTI structs present in `reflex.h`.
+C reflection data generator.
+It uses `cast.h` to parse a C file and generate its AST, and then it outputs the C code needed to populate the RTTI structs present in `reflex.h`.
+The generated code can be then included by applications using the parsed C file types so they can benefit from the reflected information.

 ## tools_spirv.h